piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 ------------
 IMPORTANT NOTE: If some Japanese shipping modules (and payment, ot_total) are already installed, uninstall them before upgrading, it will avoid messing up database.

-First choose your admin language and use appropriate folder: admin-EN for English and admin-JP for Japanese admin, discard the other one.
+First choose your admin language and use appropriate folder: admin for English and admin-JP for Japanese admin, discard the other one.
 Both support furigana and other store side Japanese functionalities.

 - COPY all NEW FILES to your cart, as listed below: